 Mix the ingredients with a Mortar Mixer NOT a cement mixer!
-Ai ships with your building kit the same fibers and admixtures that are used in the panel concrete so the seam concrete which is mixed on site will have the same properties as the panel concrete.
+Ai ships with your building kit the same fibers and admixtures that are used in the panel concrete so the seam concrete that is mixed on site will have the same properties as the panel concrete.
 These ingredients improve the concrete’s characteristics, create super toughness, extend durability, give higher tensile and compressive strength, provide elasticity for expansion and improve freeze protection.
 The first layer of seam concrete contains two liquid admixtures and synthetic fibers.
-The second layer does not require fibers; however now due to advances in fiber technology there are small 1/4″ fibers which can now be added to the second layer.
+The second layer does not require fibers; however now due to advances in fiber technology there are small 1/4″ fibers that can now be added to the second layer.
 These smaller fibers for the second layer can be purchased from Ai.

 The concrete in your concrete home out performs other exteriors because of its specially developed formula.
 Because of its exceptional composition, it actually gains strength over the years.

-The exterior panel concrete, which is 3/4 inch thick, adheres directly to the steel mesh and E.P.S. insulation without the need of a bonding agent.
+The exterior panel concrete, which is 3/4″ thick, adheres directly to the steel mesh and E.P.S. insulation without the need of a bonding agent.
 The panel concrete is hand applied, hand troweled, and hand sponged at American Ingenuity’s Rockledge Florida factory.
-During the on site process of concreting the seams, entryways, dormers, etc., a bonding agent is applied on the first layer of concrete before the second layer is applied.
+However during the on site process of concreting the seams, entryways, dormers, etc., a bonding agent is applied on the first layer of concrete before the second layer is applied.
 Bonding Agent is supplied with the kit with additional bonding agent being purchased from Ai.
 This bonding agent is not diluted onsite.
 It is used full strength and must rest 30 minutes before new concrete can be applied over it.
 Prior to applying bonding agent, water down cured concrete.
 Before applying second layer of concrete, water down all cured concrete in the seams and around where the new concrete will be applied.
 The final layer of concrete is sponge float finished on site.

 Steel: Galvanized steel wire mesh is encased in the concrete of each component panel and extends out over the insulation’s beveled edges.
 As your dome panels are assembled, the mesh of each panel overlaps minimum 2″ and is hooked to that of the adjacent panels with C-rings (commonly called “hog rings”).
-The dome then becomes encircled by steel mesh.
+The dome then becomes completely encircled by steel mesh.

 E.P.S.
 Insulation that Ai utilizes contains NO HBCD, NO TCPP, NO CFCs, NO formaldehyde.
 The EPS thickness is 7″ (R28).
-The seven inches of sturdy, rigid, nontoxic R-28 expanded polystyrene (E.P.S.) insulation forms the core of each component panel.
+The seven inches of sturdy, rigid R-28 expanded polystyrene (E.P.S.) insulation forms the core of each component panel.
 This is NOT Styrofoam!
 The E.P.S.
 Ai uses is a closed cell with a 1 lb. per cubic foot density.
 The insulation is permanent, chemically and thermally stable; resistant to mildew; provides no nutritive value to animals, plants, microorganisms; non-irritating to skin.
 The insulation will not rot, shrink, absorb moisture, compact, or deteriorate due to age or the weather.
 It also acts as a vapor barrier for your home, providing stable performance year after year.
 To learn more about E.P.S. as a Vapor Barrier click on Vapor Barrier.

 ANALYSIS OF EXPANDED BEAD POLYSTYRENE